1.1 – Overview

 1.2 – A simple Forwards example

 The Forward market was primarily started to protect the interest of the farmers from adverse price movements.
-In a forward market, the buyer and seller enter into an agreement to exchange the goods for cash.
+In a forward market, the buyer and seller agree to exchange the goods for cash.
 The exchange happens at a specific price on a specific future date.
-The price of the goods is fixed by both the parties on the day they enter into the agreement.
-Similarly the date and time of the goods to be delivered is also fixed.
-The agreement happens face to face with no intervention of a third party.
+The goods’ price is fixed by both the parties on the day they agree.
+Similarly, the date and time of the goods to be delivered is also fixed.
+The agreement happens face to face with no intervention from a third party.
 This is called “Over the Counter or OTC” agreement.
 Forward contracts are traded only in the OTC (Over the Counter) market, where individuals/ institutions trade through negotiations on a one to one basis.

 Consider this example; there are two parties involved here.

-One is a jeweler whose job is to design and manufacture jewelry.
+One is a jeweller whose job is to design and manufacture jewellery.
 Let us call him ‘ABC Jewelers’.
-The other is a gold importer whose job is to sell gold at a whole sale price to jewelers, let us call him’ XYZ Gold Dealers’.
+The other is a gold importer whose job is to sell gold at a wholesale price to jewellers.
+Let us call him’ XYZ Gold Dealers’.

 On 9th Dec 2014, ABC agreed with XYZ to buy 15 kilograms of gold at a certain purity (say 999 purity) in three months (9th March 2015).
 They fix the price of gold at the current market price, which is Rs.2450/- per gram or Rs.24,50,000/- per kilogram.
 Hence as per this agreement, on 9th March 2015, ABC is expected to pay XYZ a sum of Rs.3.675 Crs (24,50,000/Kg*15) in return for the 15 kgs of Gold.

 This is a very straightforward and typical business agreement that is prevalent in the market.
 An agreement of this sort is called a ‘Forwards Contract’ or a ‘Forwards Agreement’.

-Do note, the agreement is executed on 9th Dec 2014, hence irrespective of the price of gold 3 months later i.e 9th March 2015, both ABC and XYZ are obligated to honour the agreement.
-Before we proceed further, let us understand the thought process of each party and understand what compelled them to enter into this agreement.
+Do note; the agreement is executed on 9th Dec 2014, irrespective of the price of gold 3 months later, i.e. 9th March 2015, both ABC and XYZ are obligated to honour the agreement.
+Before we proceed further, let us understand each party’s thought process and understand what compelled them to enter this agreement.